-From flax plant to Irish Linen – work for all the family
+From flax plant to Irish Linen

-Retted flax stems
+Retted flax plant stems

 Linen begins life as the flax plant, a pretty true-blue flowering plant, which is harvested in August, 100 days after sowing.

 Traditionally, the process involved many members of a family.
-Men were usually responsible for seeding while women took charge of weeding as the flax plants grew.
+Men were usually responsible for seeding while women took charge of weeding as the plants grew.
 Keeping weeds to a minimum not only encouraged vigorous growth, it also meant the stem was more likely to grow upright.

 At about one metre in height, the plant was ready for harvest, an operation that usually involved all adults and older children.